hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/wan/README.md

 This a complete example presenting how to set two Hazelcast clusters (deployed in two different Kubernetes environments) with the WAN Replication in between them.

-**Note:** To follow this example your Kubernetes cluster must have an external IP, which is not the case for Minikube (and Docker for Desktop).

 ## Introduction

 This example focuses on the WAN Replication feature and assumes that you have some general knowledge about Hazelcast on Kubernetes.
 Here are some resources: